uiceds/project-team492/manuscript.md

 __1. Linear regression__
 <p style="text-align:justify;">
 The first method used for machine learning was the linear regression model.
 A simple linear relationship was used for training, which gave a sense of data analysis and assisted in planning future machine learning methods.
 The mean squared error was used to minimize the error, and with seven variables used, each variable was multiplied by a random seed and added with random bias initially.
 The training was performed and plotted using the normalized data, as shown in Figure XX.
 The procedure for coding is shown in the appendix.
 The accuracy of the machine learning was validated by calculating R2 and RMSE values.
-The values are later provided in the table when compared to other methods.
+R2 value was -3.4 and RMSE value was 4.3.

 </p>
 <figure style="text-align: center;">